NyanZak/ImageCompositingShader/Assets/Documentation/manual.md

 -   \[`DisplayWebCam`\]
 -   \[`DisplayWebcamUI`\]

 ChromaKeyShader
 ------------------------
 This shader allows for Images/Videos/Gifs to have their backgrounds chroma keyed out.

-### Script
-In our start function we get a list of all the webcams the player currently has, the console will show what number the webcam is assigned to.

 ### Properties
 -   `Mask Color` The colour that the shader will remove.